Giovanni Pasquale: Inter

 Pasquale started his career at Inter Milan.
-Due to Francesco Coco's performance, he gained a place in first team.
+Due to Francesco Coco's performance, he gained a place in the first team.
 In January 2003, he signed a new contract for the club along with Nicola Beati and Obafemi Martins.

-After the signing of Giuseppe Favalli, he was out-favored by coach Roberto Mancini and sent on loan to Siena and Parma.
+After the signing of Giuseppe Favalli, he was out-favoured by coach Roberto Mancini and sent on loan to Siena and Parma.

 Livorno

 Following Coco's failure to make a permanent move and subsequently returning to Inter Milan, Livorno signed Pasquale in a co-ownership deal, for €750,000.
 The co-ownership deal turned to a permanent one a year later, for €400,000.
-He was a regular player, but after the team was relegated again in June 2008, he was sold to Udinese, which qualified to the 2008–09 UEFA Cup.
+He was a regular player, but after the team was relegated again in June 2008, he was sold to Udinese, which qualified for the 2008–09 UEFA Cup.

 Udinese

 Although Udinese failed to qualify again for the UEFA Cup, the team signed Pasquale permanently from by-then Serie B promotion playoffs winner Livorno in June 2009, where he again played regularly, but he eventually became Aleksandar Luković's backup in the left-back position during the 2009–10 season, and played a few matches as left midfielder.
-In January the team's formation was changed, in which Luković became centre-back and Pasquale became left-back again, since the match against Napoli on 7 February.
+In January, the team's formation was changed, in which Luković became centre-back, and Pasquale became left-back again, since the match against Napoli on 7 February.

-In 2010–11 season, he became backup to Pablo Armero, playing as a wing-back in a new 3–5–2 formation.
+In the 2010–11 season, he became backup to Pablo Armero, playing as a wing-back in a new 3–5–2 formation.

 2011–12

-After Udinese sold a vast number of players, the formation was again changed against Arsenal in 2011–12 UEFA Champions League playoffs round, with Armero as left midfielder and Neuton as new left-back.
-Pasquale played twice as substitute.
-However, he was excluded from the 25-men squad to the 2011–12 UEFA Europa League.
+After Udinese sold a vast number of players, the formation was again changed against Arsenal in the 2011–12 UEFA Champions League playoff round, with Armero as left midfielder and Neuton as new left-back.
+Pasquale played twice as a substitute.
+However, he was excluded from the 25-man squad for the 2011–12 UEFA Europa League.

 Due to the exclusion from the European matches, he was a starter in the 2011–12 Serie A's first round, with Neuton as backup and Armero ailing in Udinese's landmark 3–5–2 formation, as the squad was changed to become more competitive in domestic and international competitions.

-On 1 February 2012, Pasquale was re-instated to the Europa League squad.
+On 1 February 2012, Pasquale was reinstated to the Europa League squad.
 He played the first knock-out round as left winger in the 3–5–1–1 formation, with Armero moving to the attacking midfielder role.

 In October 2012, he signed a new contract which would last until 30 June 2016, adding three more years to his previous contract.